The Terminology to Know When Considering Window Film

 Here is a bit of window film terminology to know:

 The total solar energy is the entire spectrum of the sun’s energy that reaches the Earth’s surface.
-It contains visible light, ultraviolet (UV) light — both UVA and UVB — and infrared rays (IR).
+It contains visible light, ultraviolet (UV) light—both UVA and UVB—and infrared light (IR).
 Window films block all of these types of energy to some degree and for different purposes.
+Heat rejection refers to the ability of window films to block out solar heat, which includes infrared, visible light, and ultraviolet light.

-Window tinting blocks out some visible light, which reduces glare, eye strain and interior fading.
-Protecting against UVA and UVB rays helps prevent skin cancer, premature aging and other skin conditions.
+Window tinting blocks out some visible light, which reduces glare, eye strain, and interior fading, while also determining how much heat can be prevented from entering a space.
+Protecting against UVA and UVB rays helps prevent skin cancer, premature aging, and other skin conditions.
 Infrared rays are the primary source of heat in sunlight, so filtering them out improves thermal comfort and reduces air conditioning costs.

 Total solar energy rejected (TSER) is the percentage of the total solar energy that a tinting system is designed to keep out.
 This metric is helpful for consumers because it accounts for more than just UV light.
-A solar architectural film might reject 68% of visible light, 78% of IR rays and 99% of UV radiation.
+A solar architectural film might reject 68% of visible light, 78% of IR rays, and 99% of UV radiation.
 Because of sunlight’s makeup, these numbers translate to a TSER of 46%.
+Total Solar Energy Rejection (TSER) is a comprehensive measure that accounts for the combined energy rejection from all components of the solar spectrum, providing a more accurate assessment of a film’s effectiveness.
+While infrared rejection (IRR) indicates how much infrared light is blocked, it only accounts for a portion of the total heat from the sun, which also includes visible and ultraviolet light.

 While TSER is an excellent general metric to compare films, recognize that this number is a combination of multiple factors, which may hold varying weights for your application.
 For example, if you’re looking to prevent glare or darken an interior space, visible light may be most important to you.
 To better understand a product’s performance, it’s helpful to look at some more specific metrics.